-English Church Architecture -
+English Church Architecture.

-WALPOLE ST. PETER, St. Peter (TF 502 169) (October 2018)
+WALPOLE ST. PETER, St. Peter (TF 502 169),

-(Bedrock: Upper Jurassic, Ampthill Clay Formation)
+(Bedrock: Upper Jurassic, Ampthill Clay Formation.)

 The two-storeyed S. porch is another proud piece of work (as shown below left).
 Here too there are angle buttresses at the corners, pinnacles above, and battlements decorated with the same blank arcading, but here also there are carved niches in the forward edges of the buttresses, a row of cinquefoil-cusped blank arches above the four-centred outer doorway, and an upper-storey S. window with a castellated supertransom above the central light, set between large blank niches with crocketed pinnacles and carved animals supporting the pedestals.
 Nevertheless, perhaps the most striking conceit is the fact that that the upper storey as well as the lower is lit by side windows in each of its two bays.
-These are roofed in the lower storey by two square bays of tierceron vaulting (illustrated below right), which can generally be regarded an earlier stage in the development of the vault, appearing prior to the lierne form.
-The bosses are intricately carved with scenes from the Passion, Assumption etc. and a menagerie of semi-mythical beasts.
-The N. porch is a relatively simple affair, just one bay in depth.
+These are roofed in the lower storey by two square bays of tierceron vaulting (illustrated below right), which can generally be regarded as an earlier stage in the development of the vault, predating the lierne form.
+The bosses are intricately carved with scenes from the Passion, Assumption, etc. and a menagerie of semi-mythical beasts.
+The N. porch is a relatively simple affair, just one bay deep.

 Inside the church it is, naturally, the nave arcades that are initially most striking.
-The piers are formed of four shafts separated by hollows, with fillets running down the foils and a semi-octagonal capitals to each foil (see the photograph of one of the N. piers, below left), while the non-standard arches above carry a pair of rolls separated by a deep hollow on each of their two orders.
-The chancel arch is similar but here the most interesting features are the doors alongside the southern faces of the responds, with crocketed ogee hood-moulds opening into the rood turrets, that to the north opening above at the level of the former rood loft, and that to the south, higher up, at the springing level of the arch, suggesting there was once a loft here also.
+The piers are formed of four shafts separated by hollows, with fillets running down the foils and a semi-octagonal capitals to each foil (as seen in the photograph of one of the N. piers, below left), while the non-standard arches above carry a pair of rolls separated by a deep hollow on each of their two orders.
+The chancel arch is similar but here the most interesting features are the doors alongside the southern faces of the responds, with crocketed ogee hood-moulds opening into the rood turrets, that to the north opening above at the level of the former rood loft, and that to the south, opening higher up, at the springing level of the arch, suggesting there was once a loft here also.